regan-sarwas/npmap.js/API.md

 ## L.npmap.layer.csv(config: object)

-Add a CSV layer to your map with `L.npmap.layer.csv()`.
+Create a CSV layer and add it to a map.

 ## L.npmap.layer.geojson(config: object)

-Add a GeoJSON layer to your map with `L.npmap.layer.geojson()`.
+Create a GeoJSON layer and add it to a map.

 ## L.npmap.layer.github(config: object)

-Add a GeoJSON/TopoJSON layer from GitHub to your map with `L.npmap.layer.github()`.
+Create a GitHub layer and add it to a map.

 NOTE: This layer handler utilizes the GitHub API to pull data in.
 This API is limited to 60 requests per hour.
-For production apps, you will want to setup a [GitHub Pages](http://pages.github.com/) site.
+For production apps, you will want to setup a [GitHub Pages](http://pages.github.com/) site and utilize the CSV, GeoJSON, or KML layer handlers.

-*Arguments:*
+_Arguments_:

 The first, and only, argument is required, and must be a layer config object with the following properties:

-- (Required) `data` (Object | String): The GeoJSON data you'd like to add to the map.
+* (Required) `data` (Object | String): The GeoJSON data you'd like to add to the map.
 If this is a string, NPMap.js will parse it into an object for you.
 Required if your GitHub details (the other three "required" properties below) aren't provided.

 OR

-- (Required) `path` (String): The path to your GitHub file.
+* (Required) `path` (String): The path to your GitHub file.
 This **should not** include your GitHub organization/user name or the name of the repository.
 This is the path to the GeoJSON file in your GitHub repository: e.g. `fire/CA-STF-HV2F.geojson`.
-- (Required) `repo` (String): The name of the repository that contains the data.
+* (Required) `repo` (String): The name of the repository that contains the data.
-- (Required) `user` (String): The name of the organization or user that owns the repository.
+* (Required) `user` (String): The name of the organization or user that owns the repository.
-- (Optional) `branch` (String) The name of the branch your GitHub file should be pulled in from.
+* (Optional) `branch` (String) The name of the branch your GitHub file should be pulled in from.
 Defaults to `master`.

 You can also (optionally) provide any of the options supported by [`L.GeoJSON`](http://leafletjs.com/reference.html#tilelayer).

-*Example:*
+_Example_:

     var layer = L.npmap.layer.github({
       path: 'fire/CA-STF-HV2F.geojson',